Online Variational Sequential Monte Carlo: Introduction

 In its basic form, {\VSMC} is an offline inference technique, in the sense that it requires the full data batch to be processed between every update of the model and variational parameters.
 Still, in a wide range of AI and machine-learning contexts, observed data become available sequentially through a data stream, requiring learning to be performed in an online fashion.
 The increasing interest in online machine-learning technology also stems from the need of processing data batches of ever-increasing sizes.
 Thus, in this work we propose an online, stochastic approximation-based version of {\VSMC}, \emph{online variational SMC} ({\OVSMC}), which can be used for simultaneous online model learning and proposal adaptation.
 On the contrary to traditional approaches to particle-based online parameter learning in SSM such as particle-based recursive maximum-likelihood \citep[RML,][]{legland:mevel:1997,delmoral:doucet:singh:2015} or online EM \citep{mongillo:deneve:2008,cappe:2009}, which rely on particle-based online approximation of the tangent filter (filter derivative) and the EM-intermediate quantity, respectively, our approach does not involve any particle smoothing, which, in order to avoid the problem of collapsing particle ancestral genealogies, typically calls for backward-sampling techniques which can be computationally very costly.
-In addition, the method allows for effective online adaptation of the particle proposal kernel in a way that differs from typical approaches in the literature; indeed, whereas traditional approaches aim to optimize the proposal time step by time step on the basis of local criteria \citep[see, \eg,][]{cornebise:moulines:olsson:2008,cornebise:moulines:olsson:2014,zhao:2021}, our approach is based on a global KL-based criterion (described in detail in Section~\ref{sec:method}) which allows the particle cloud to be effectively guided toward state-space regions of high local likelihood, without running the risk of over-adapting locally the proposal to current (or temporarily neighboring) observations.
+In a recent work, \citet{campbell:2021} used variational approximations of the backward kernels for online state and parameter learning.
+Although this, interestingly, provides a non-particle-based methodology, it is very computationally intensive (see Section~\ref{sec:experiments}).
+In addition, our method allows for effective online adaptation of the particle proposal kernel in a way that differs from typical approaches in the literature; indeed, whereas traditional approaches aim to optimize the proposal time step by time step on the basis of local criteria \citep[see, \eg,][]{cornebise:moulines:olsson:2008,cornebise:moulines:olsson:2014,zhao:2021}, our approach is based on a global KLD-based criterion (described in detail in Section~\ref{sec:method}) which allows the particle cloud to be effectively guided toward state-space regions of high local likelihood, without running the risk of over-adapting locally the proposal to current (or temporarily neighboring) observations.